mfdj/ellah-field-notes/custom-shebang-path/README.md

 ## What the interpreter sees when being proxied with env

 Since I'm working in a Darwin system I can comment on how shell-script interpreters proxied via env behave.

-- `$0` is the relative path to the interpreter (relative to the path where the command is being invoked).
+- `$0` is the relative path to the interpreter (relative to the path where the command is being invoked)
 - `$1` is the relative path to the file using the interpreter as a shebang
 - `stdin` is the contents of the file located at the path `$1`